Description

 'The downside volatility is similar to the volatility, or standard deviation, but only takes losing/negative periods into account.'

-• The downside volatility over 5 years of iShares MSCI Agriculture Producers Fund is 16.6%, which is greater, thus worse compared to the benchmark SPY (15.4%) in the same period.
+• Looking at the downside volatility of 16.3% in the last 5 years of iShares MSCI Agriculture Producers Fund, we see it is relatively higher, thus worse in comparison to the benchmark SPY (15%)

-• Looking at downside volatility in of 14.4% in the period of the last 3 years, we see it is relatively greater, thus worse in comparison to SPY (13.3%).
+• Looking at downside deviation in of 13.4% in the period of the last 3 years, we see it is relatively higher, thus worse in comparison to SPY (12.1%).

 Sharpe: